Last updated: March 9, 2022

 Current and pending support information must be separately provided for each individual designated as senior personnel on the proposal.
 Current and pending support includes all resources made available to an individual in support of and/or related to all of his/her research efforts, regardless of whether or not they have monetary value.
 Current and pending support also includes in-kind contributions (such as office/laboratory space, equipment, supplies, employees, students.
 In-kind contributions not intended for use on the project/proposal being proposed also must be reported.

 Current and pending support information must be provided for this project, for ongoing projects, and for any proposals currently under consideration from whatever source, irrespective of whether such support is provided through the proposing organization or is provided directly to the individual.
+A brief statement of the overall objectives of the project/proposal being proposed or in-kind contribution must be provided.
+The submission also should summarize potential overlap with any active or pending proposal or in-kind contribution and this proposal in terms of scope, budget, or person-months planned or committed to the project by the individual.

 The total award amount for the entire award period covered (including indirect costs) must be provided, as well as the number of person-months (or partial person-months) per year to be devoted to the project by the individual.